tiy-durham-fe-2015/curriculum/tuts/05-lodash-templates-tut.md

 Well, now you can!
 Huzzah!

-What I have just shown you is called a template.
-It basically is a string that has some placeholders in it. <%- user.name %> is a placeholder that will be replaced with the properly escaped value of the name property on the user object.
+Here, <%- user.name %> is a placeholder that will
+be replaced with the properly escaped value of the name property on the user object.